Executive Creative Director

 But before becoming a flesh-eating predator terrorizing coastal towns all over the world, Shark was a soccer player and student at The University of Montana in Missoula, Montana where she discovered her love of film.

-Since entering the murky and occasionally treacherous waters of advertising, Shark has been a part of producing award-winning work at Goodby Silverstein & Partners (Comcast’s “Emily’s Oz”) and has recently found her home as an Associate Producer at barrettSF, working on range of tasty clients including 2K/WWE, Rubio’s Coastal Grill, Humboldt Redwood, and many more.
+Since entering the murky and occasionally treacherous waters of advertising, Shark has been a part of producing award-winning work at Goodby Silverstein & Partners (Comcast’s “Emily’s Oz”) and has found her home as a Broadcast Producer at barrettSF, working on range of tasty clients including 2K/WWE, Rubio’s Coastal Grill, Humboldt Redwood, Zappos, Cost Plus World Market, Toto and many more.

 Next, Lyndsey moved to the east coast to work on a tech startup and met the man of her dreams.
 She soon realized she liked the man better than the coast, so together they packed up and headed back west.

-Settled back in the Bay Area, Lyndsey began working at Eleven, the ad agency for whom she was previously a client on ARIA.
-There she had the opportunity to work on the ARIA account as well as GoToMeeting and other GoTo products.
+Settled back in the Bay Area, Lyndsey began working at Eleven, where she had the opportunity to work on the ARIA account as well as GoToMeeting and other GoTo products.

 Lyndsey’s hiring at barrettSF was a bit of a serendipitous event, and she is happy to share the longer version of that story over an adult beverage.
-You can find her currently working on AmeriCares, Humboldt Redwood and a variety of new business adventures at bSF.
+You can find her currently working on Cost Plus World Market, Zappos.com, Humboldt Redwood and Exchange Bank.

 Oh, also.
 Lyndsey is a lifelong Cubs fan and has a bad habit of overusing commas.
 And one of her favorite places on earth is literally called Home – Home, WA – look it up.